vwulf/ettuge/src/main/md/kannada/Eke.md

 | 96  | ಕ್ಲ                | 105   | kl   | kl       | 105   | ಕ್ಲ                    | samskxta                  |
 | 97  | ಣ್ಗ                | 104   | Ng   | Ng       | 104   | ಣ್ಗ                    | kannaDa                   |

-The below table summarizes the spread of ottakSaras in kannaDa and EK.
-The top 100/1296 account for an overwhelming 91% of all ottakSaras in kannaDa.
-The top 100/441 account for 94% of all ottakSaras.

 Given that ottakSaras form 6% of the total characters (12% of the consonants), we can see why obscure combinations and sparseness of the